 Generally, when you live in a community property state and you and your spouse file separate returns, you must split any community income and deductions evenly between the spouses.
 However, different rules apply for the assessment of self-employment tax.

-Per IRS Publication 555 Community Property, page 6:
+Per IRS Publication 555 Community Property, on page 7:

 Sole proprietorship.
 With regard to net income from a trade or business (other than a partnership) that is community income, self-employment tax is imposed on the spouse carrying on the trade or business.